 Australian podiatrists with suitable training can now prescribe restricted medicines such as antibiotics as well as refer to diagnostic services.
-However as the regulations currently stand, prescriptions from the podiatrist are not subsidized by the Pharmaceutical Benefits Scheme (PBS); and referrals to diagnostic testing and medical imaging are not currently covered by Medicare Benefits Schedule (MBS).
-As a consequence patients are charged in full.
-This obviously hampers client care and frustrates professionals all at a time when diabetes is a pandemic.
+However as the regulations currently stand, prescriptions from the podiatrist are not subsidized by the Pharmaceutical Benefits Scheme (PBS); and whilst referrals to diagnostic testing and medical imaging including ultrasound are covered for the foot and ankle under Medicare, CT and MRIs are not currently covered by Medicare Benefits Schedule (MBS).
+Consequently, patients are charged in full.
+This hampers client care and frustrates professionals all at a time when diabetes is a pandemic.

 Special thanks to Doctor Andrew Schox at Perth Foot & Ankle Clinic , and Dr Paul Tinley for their assistance in preparing this post.

 Australian Podiatry Association Collins R 2017 The Rising Economic Cost of Diabetes Canstar

 Diabetes: The silent pandemic and its impact on Australia